manpunia/manpunia.github.io/_posts/2021-01-21-iOS-architectures.md

 tags:
   - learning, Design Patterns, iOS Architectures
 ---
 From last one week I have been reading about iOS design patterns and architecture patterns.
-This is summary posy of my understanding.
+This is summary post of my understanding.

 There is lot of articles and books around this topic.
 Here is listed of patterns I have read about.